Helen of Zadar: Regency

-Queen Helen built the churches of St Stephen and St. Mary in Solin.
-The atrium of the St Stephen latter became the Mausoleum of Croatian Kings and is preserved to the present day.
-Helen was also known by her subjects as "Mother of the Kingdom and protectress of orphans and widows".
 Jelena played a central role in uniting Croatian and Latin elements within the Kingdom thus laying the groundwork for her son, Stephen Držislav, to assume sovereignty over the Dalmatian thema (which was under nominal Byzantine rule).

 Epitaph

 Helen died in October 976 and is buried next to her husband in St Mary's.
 The royal inscription on her sarcophagus was an epitaph discovered by archaeologists.
 The epitaph, which shed light on the genealogy of early Croatian rulers, was discovered by Don Frane Bulić on 28 August 1898.
 The epitaph also shows that older rulers, prior to her son Stephen Držislav, bore the title of kings.
-The English translation of the epitaph is:
+The Latin and English translation of the epitaph reads:

+IN HOC TUMULO QUIESCIT HELENA FAMOSA, QUE FUIT UXOR MIHAELI REGI, MATERQUE STEFANI REGIS, HABENAS RENUIT REGNI.
+VIII IDUS MENSIS OCTOBRIS IN PACE HIC ORDINATA FUIT ANNO AB INCARNATIONE DOMINI DCCLXXVI INDICTIONE IV, CICLO LUNARE V, EPACTA XVII, CICLO SOLARI FIT PUPILLORUIM TUTORQUE VIDUARUM.
+ICQUE ASPICIENS VIR ANIME DIC MISERERE DEUS.

-In this grave rests Helen the Glorious, wife of King Michael, mother of King Stephen.
-She ruled/ brought peace to the Kingdom.
-On the 8th day of October 976 from the incarnation of Our Lord..... she was buried here.
-During her life as Queen she was also mother of orphans and protectress of widows.
-May those who look here say: God have mercy upon her soul.
+In this grave rests the famous Jelena who was the wife of King Michael and mother of King Stjepan.
+She ruled the kingdom.
+On the eighth day before the Ides of October she was buried here in peace 976 years of the fourth indiction after the incarnation of the Lord, in the fifth cycle of the Moon, the seventeenth epact, and the fifth cycle of the Sun which is concurrent with the sixth.
+And she who during her life was a queen, was also the mother of orphans and the protectress of widows.
+May he who looks (hereon) say: 'Lord, have mercy on her soul!'.